mdkinney/edk2-email-archive-webhook/Readme.md

   [Creating webHooks](https://developer.github.com/webhooks/creating/)

 * `GITHUB_WEBHOOK_SECRET` - 64 character hex string that is secret used to
   validate payloads received from GitHub.
-If this envirionment variable is not set correctly, then all payloads from GitHub are rejected.
+If this environment variable is not set correctly, then all payloads from GitHub are rejected.
 This value must match the GitHub repository setting  in Settings->WebHooks->Edit->Secret.